Corbin Carroll Player Props: Diamondbacks vs. Rockies

 Corbin Carroll At The Plate

+- Carroll has 30 hits and an OBP of .388 to go with a slugging percentage of .570.
+All three of those stats are tops among Arizona hitters this season.

-- Among the qualified hitters in MLB action, his batting average ranks 14th, his on-base percentage ranks 27th, and he is ninth in the league in slugging.
+- Among the qualified batters in MLB play, his batting average ranks 14th, his on-base percentage ranks 23rd, and he is ninth in the league in slugging.

-- Carroll enters this game on a six-game hitting streak.
-Over the course of his last games, he's hitting .600.
+- Carroll is batting .571 during his last outings and is on a seven-game hitting streak.

-- Looking at the 26 games he has played this season, he's homered in four of them (15.4%), and in 4% of his trips to the plate.
+- Looking at the 27 games he has played this season, he's went deep in four of them (14.8%), and in 3.9% of his trips to the dish.

-- Carroll has picked up an RBI in 19.2% of his games this season, with two or more RBI in 11.5% of his games.
+- Carroll has picked up an RBI in five games this season (18.5%), with more than one RBI in three of those games (11.1%).

-- He has scored in 13 of 26 games this season, and more than once 4 times.
+- He has scored in 51.9% of his games this season, with two or more runs scored in 18.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.